Helpico/Helpico/README.md

   <img width="497" height="284" alt="image" src="https://github.com/user-attachments/assets/38a75af5-e630-41a5-957a-6de07b6c8ec7" />
 </p>

+## An Invitation to Lead a Groundbreaking Research Initiative

+We are now seeking a **world-class European research institution** to act as the **Lead Applicant and scientific coordinator** for a major grant proposal (e.g., Erasmus+ KA220, Horizon Europe) to rigorously validate this new model.
+This is more than a social project; it is a **unique scientific opportunity**:
+To conduct a pioneering study in **translational neuroscience and digital therapeutics**.
+To access a unique **"living laboratory"** and dataset on the cognitive and emotional effects of chronic stress on learning.
+To co-author groundbreaking publications that could **redefine how we approach education in crisis zones globally.**
+By combining your institution's deep scientific expertise with our proven, on-the-ground technological platform, we can generate world-class research and create a tangible, scalable solution to a critical global problem.

-## An Invitation to Partner with a Ukrainian-Born Global Innovation
+## An Invitation to Partner under a Small-scale Project

-We now seek a **Lead Cultural or Philanthropic Partner** to help scale this vital mission.
+We also seek a **Lead Cultural or Philanthropic Partner** to help scale this vital mission.
 This is more than a project; it is an investment in a new, Ukrainian-born methodology with the potential to **redefine how the world supports children's education in crisis.** By combining your institution's leadership with our on-the-ground innovation, we can create a lasting, positive impact for millions.

 ---